google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 ---

-# Delivery: the four Ps of presenting
+# Delivery: The Four Ps of Presenting

 ![](res/presentconfidence02.png)